kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 ### NodeSelector

-The new VirtualMachine will have a selector with node affinity matching the running vmctl Pod's node.
+The new VirtualMachine will have a selector with node affinity matching the running vmctl Pod's node, thus the VirtualMachine and the vmctl Pod will run on the same node.
 This is because a `DaemonSet` maps one pod to each node in a cluster.
-By tracking which Node a vmctl Pod is running on, KubeVirt ensures the same behavior for VirtualMachines
+By tracking which Node a vmctl Pod is running on, KubeVirt ensures the same behavior for VirtualMachines.

 ### Running